Petrine Baroque: Domenico Trezzini

 Domenico Trezzini was born in Italian-speaking region of Switzerland in 1670.
 The architects that surrounded him in his youth were responsible for the development of the Baroque style in southern Germany.
 Trezzini's architectural style has visible influences from this German Baroque style along with the northern style of Baroque architecture that he picked up during his time living in Copenhagen.
 Trezzini was also influenced by the Lombard Baroque style of architecture which was popular in Northern Italy where he grew up during the 17th century.
-From 1703 until his death in 1734, Trezzini lived in St. Petersburg during the rule of Peter the Great.
+From 1703 until his death in 1734, Trezzini lived in St. Petersburg.
 Trezzini began many of the building projects that formed the basis of the city.
 Due to the many projects that Trezzini worked on, he was given the title of "Lieutenant-Colonel of Fortification and Architect" in 1710.

 Some of Trezzini's major additions to the city include: Peter the Great's Summer Palace, the Alexander Nevsky Lavra, the Twelve Colleges, and the Saints Peter and Paul Cathedral.
 Trezzini and his team designed the layout of the developing St. Petersburg including the streets of the anticipated city center of Vasilyevsky Island.
 The layout of the city was arranged in a grid format with perpendicular streets and canals.
 Trezzini's design of the city did not follow the European ideal at the time because of its lack of compactness and grid organization rather than the traditional ringed layout.